SuprCorp/Lucore-OS/README.md

 # Lucore 6.0
 Lucore 6.0 is on the horizon, and is going to revolutionize the world of OS's.
 Release date: 2024, Jan, 1 (23:59), New Year.
 What's new: Lucore 6.0 will make Lucore even more secure, robust, and, modern.
-It will create new layoutsm that are insanely modern.
+It will create new layouts that are insanely modern.
 Make it your's: With the all new extension pack creator, you can create you're very own extensions using CoreLight, our easy-to-use programming language.

 Have a great day, and welcome to the future of Java-based operating systems with Lucore OS!